thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 action = "cleanup"
 ```

-##### List of currently supported operations parameters
+##### Configuration parameters
-Available in all C8Y Json operation files:
+Available in all operation files with the input JSON over MQTT:
 * `topic` - The topic on which the operation will be executed (by default: `c8y/devicecontrol/notifications`).
 * `on_fragment` - Used to check if the mapping file matches the input payload.
-* `skip_status_update` - Optional boolean value that decide whether or not mapper should send operation status update messages (`501`-`503`/`504`-`506`).

 Available only in standard operation file definition:
 * `command` - The command to execute.
+* `skip_status_update` - Optional boolean value that decide whether or not mapper should send operation status update messages (SmartREST messages `501`-`503`/`504`-`506`).
+The default value is `false`.

-Available only in master operation file definition:
+Available only in the template operation file definition:
 * `workflow.operation` - The command name that will trigger workflow execution.
-* `workflow.input` - The json object input that can be used in the workflow.
+* `workflow.input` - The JSON object input that can be used in the workflow.